rewouh/json-web-editor/README.md

 ### How to ?

-First of all, download the script and import it in your web page. \
+First of all, download (or copy) the script and import it in your web page. \
 It exports a json_editor dictionary that contains everything.

 ### Then ?